 - INDUSTRY APPROVED – Complete our CMI-accredited business enterprise course and receive a Level 5 award in Leadership, with CMI membership and access to learning resources throughout your degree

-- PROFESSIONAL PLACEMENT – Boost your work-ready skills with an optional 48-week paid placement, with our past students having worked for BMW and trading companies
+- WORK PLACEMENT – Boost your work-ready skills with an optional 48-week paid placement, with our past students having worked for BMW and trading companies

 - SPECIALISE YOUR STUDIES – From Brand Management to Social Entrepreneurship, tailor your course to match your career aims through our optional modules

-Our business courses at University College Birmingham offer students opportunities to develop practical skills in our cutting-edge Financial Trading Suite, while we provide a range of support services for student entrepreneurs through our Enterprise Hive.
+Our business courses at University College Birmingham offer students opportunities to develop practical skills in our cutting-edge Financial Trading Suite, while our Digital Creative Studio enables you to learn an array of skills for producing digital content including video and audio.
+We also provide a range of support services for student entrepreneurs through our Enterprise Hive.

 If you want to set up your own business, visit our Enterprise Hive for a wide range of start-up support, including incubation space, tailored mentoring from industry experts and networking opportunities

 Students on our finance-related modules have the chance to learn in our Financial Trading Suite on campus, featuring 21 workstations, large wall screens and a scrolling ticker providing real-time global market information

 Our Financial Trading Suite is one of the largest among all UK universities and is the first in the country to be powered by Infront Professional Terminal

 Based in Camden House, our new Digital Creative Studio features state-of-the-art video and audio production facilities, including a video production studio with 4K cameras and green screen technology